To Where Shall The Dead The, Grass And Flower, Fall?

 We know that the Spirit of Christ is daily ministering unto mankind in this present life, for He daily loadeth us with His mercies, goodness, grace, and love.
 With abundant compassion for all of His creation.

 And, we believe that the Spirit of God also continues to work in the next state, where the departed spirits go, for we read of Paul's desire, in Philippians 1:23, "For I am a strait betwixt two, having a desire to depart and to be with Christ; which is far better..."
-And yet again, 2 Corinthians 5:8, "Willing rather to be absent from the body, and to be present with the Lord."
+And yet again, "Therefore we are always confident, knowing that, whilst we are at home in the Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord...Willing rather to be absent from the body, and to be present with the Lord."
+2 Corinthians 5:6-8.

 Some have supposed that as soon as you die, if you are a Christian, that you go to be with Christ, right into the highest heavens where He is, but, we have already pointed out by the scripture that no man has yet ascended into heaven.
 But you do go into a greater realm than this one, and there Christ will manifest Himself in an even further working.
 The release from this bondage of vanity, and this corruptible body, can prove to be just a progressive step, as one moves in yieldedness to the Spirit.
 Thus Paul desired to go on to the next state, realizing that it would be far better than this one of present travail.
 Hold with us a moment and we shall add further comment to that thought.
-But first take a look at the word "depart," which Paul desired to do, for in the Greek it means: TO LOOSE UP (as an anchor).
-That makes me wonder how much are we anchored to the things of this world's system, so that we have no burning desire to enter into a closer state of union, where our Lord is more real to us?
+But first take a look at the word "depart," which Paul desired to do, for in the Greek, analuō, (it means: to break up, or, loose up (as an anchor).
+That makes us wonder how much are we anchored to the things of this world's system, so that we have no burning desire to enter into a closer state of union, where our Lord is more real to us?

 The record concerning Moses gives us more insight into the realm beyond, as a progressive place of development.
 For in Deuteronomy 32:48-52, we read how Moses was sent up unto Mount Nebo, to "behold the land of Canaan, which I will give unto the children of Israel for a possession."
 But he himself was not allowed to go in, "Because ye trespassed against Me among the children of Israel at the waters of Meribah..." when he smote the Rock twice, rather than just speaking to the Rock, while the Lord provided the water for the people.
 Therefore, "thou shalt see the land before thee; but thou shalt not go thither..."
 Yet about fifteen hundred years later, when Jesus took Peter, James, and John, up into a high mountain, and was transfigured before them,